Algebras of Information. An Axiomatic Foundation: Conditional independence structures

 \end{definition}

-Markov trees have early been identified as important independence structures for efficient computation with belief functions, using Dempsters rule \cite{SSM87,shenoy90,kohlasmonney95}.
-In the first of these references, conditional independence and Markov trees are studied for partition lattices, whereas in the second the multivariate model and in the third families of compatible frames are used.
-The concept is generalised and adapted from the probabilistic framework of Markov fields.
-We prove two fundamental theorems, whose proofs are adapted from \cite{kohlasmonney95}.
+Markov trees and derived concepts have been early identified as important independence structures for efficient computation with belief functions using Demster's rule \cite{SSM87,kohlasmonney95,shenoyshafer90}.
+In the first two of these references qualitative Markov trees for partitions are discussed, whereas in the last one a derived structure, join trees, are used in a multivariate setting.
+In the multivariate setting join or junction trees and hypertrees are widely discussed for local computation purposes and related to various graphical models for describing conditional independence.
+Below we shall discuss how these conditional independence structures are related to our concept of Markov trees.
+Also the concept is generalized and adapted from the probabilistic concept of Markov random fields.
+We prove two fundamental propositions about Markov trees whose proofs are adapted from \cite{kohlasmonney95}.

-The first theorem states that there is conditional independence between the domains of a node $v$ and a subtree $V_{v,w}$ given the domain of the neighbour $w$.

-\begin{theorem} If $(T,\lambda)$ is a Markov tree, then, for any node $v$ and all nodes $w \in ne(v)$,
+\begin{theorem} If $(T,\lambda)$ is a Markov tree, then for any node $v \in V$ and all nodes $u \in ne(v)$,

 \end{theorem}